 Greg’s primary programming emphases are PostgreSQL and Perl, including melding the two with DBD::Pg, PL/Perl, and Bucardo.
-He has a degree in microbiology, and previously did bioinformatics work for the National Human Genomics Research Institute, where he quickly learned how to deal with extremely large data sets.
-He has extensive experience with Oracle, Sybase, HTML/CSS, Linux, Solaris, and a number of other open source technologies.
-Since 2001, Greg is a “major developer” of the PostgreSQL project and has acted as technical consultant on two books on PostgreSQL.
+He previously did bioinformatics work for the National Human Genomics Research Institute, where he quickly learned how to deal with extremely large data sets.
+He has extensive experience with Oracle, Sybase, HTML/CSS, Linux, Solaris, and a number of open source technologies.
+Since 2001, Greg is a “major developer” of the PostgreSQL project and was a technical consultant on two books on PostgreSQL.

 Computer Scientist for Digicon Corporation (NHGRI, NIH) from 2003–2005.
 Bioinformatic support for scientists at the National Human Genome Research Institute; database design and engineering and Perl programming.